 Glancing down at the unconscious man, he sighed, relieved that nothing went wrong.
 He took out a long senbon needle from the inside pocket of his civilian vest, placing it in his mouth triumphantly.

-Back at the the small inn his team was stationed at, a message arrived at the room he shared with a teammate.
-It contained confirmation of the man's status as a Sand missing-nin and orders and information for a new mission.
+Back at the small inn his team was stationed at, a message arrived at the room he shared with a teammate.
+It contained confirmation of the man's status as a Sand missing-nin as well as orders and information for a new mission.
 Genma swore as he absorbed the hastily written words.

 "Akatsuki," he said in a quiet voice.
 The menace in his voice was unmistakable.